florian-ariasu/csharp-mini-game-freecodecamp/README.md

 # Challenge-project-Create-methods-in-CSharp
 <br>

+> [!WARNING]
+> I have posted a topic in the Discussions section of this repository to seek advice and solutions for some bugs in this program.
+I will review all suggested solutions and approve comments > that successfully address the issues.

 > [!NOTE]
 > Starter and Final code for the Challenge project: `Create methods C# console applications` from the Microsoft Learn
 > collection `Getting started with C#`